Weight Loss Approaches

 This is different than a ketogenic diet, or keto plan.
 A ketogenic diet puts a sever restriction on carbohydrates to the point it triggers the body to use fats as its primary energy source.
 The waste products can be detected in the urine as ketones.
 The biologic function is a natural and healthy process reserved for periods of low food and starvation conditions.
 It’s also what killed most Type 1 Diabetics before injectable insulin.

 Ketogenic diets are in dispute in the nutritional community.
-They are very effective at getting people to lose weight, but long-term studies do not support over-all health when the diet is followed for more than a few weeks.
+They are very effective at getting people to lose weight, but long-term studies have not shown over-all health when the diet is followed for more than a few weeks.

 Fasting is a practice that has been around nearly as long as religion has been around.
 Periodic fastings were used to help clear the body and the spirit for divine intervention.
 Healers in ancient times noticed people became more energetic and healthier during periods of fast.
 Fasting then moved into the healing realm to overcome disease, encourage the body to heal, and supplement medicine.